Monocouche Render Cost

 As there are different finishes available with monocouche rendering, the price can vary depending on what you choose.
 A smooth finish will be quicker to apply, therefore yielding a lower price, while a patterned or render mixed with additional aggregates will be higher.

-For homeowners wanting to stay on budget, opting for a smooth finish is the way to go, as well as choosing an off-the-shelf colour instead of having something bespoke colour-matched.
+Opting for a smooth finish and choosing an off-the-shelf colour instead of having something bespoke colour-matched is the most cost-effective option.
 It is not recommended that you attempt to DIY monocouche render as failure to lay the render correctly can lead to costly repairs further down the line.

 Alternative Render Types to Monocouche Rendering